fchiba/notify-review-awaiting/README.md

 # notify-review-awaiting

-You will be notified of PRs that are left wihtout reviews.
+You will be notified of PRs that are left wihtout reviewers.

 Use with Github Actions.